How They Function

 Contrary to what most people and community leaders believe, septic systems are one of the best choices for treating household wastewater, in most cases they are a better option financially and far better for the environment than a sewage treatment facility.
 But as with anything they must be used correctly and properly maintained.

-This inspection will cost $200-$500 but it is worth every penny if you find any problems.
+This inspection will cost $200-$600 but it is worth every penny if you find any problems.
 Any up-grades can/should be negotiated into the selling price of the home.
 If no problems are found then you know you are starting with a good system and it is up to you to take care [of the system] from the beginning.
+Buying a home is the biggest investment most will ever make...that septic inspection is part of your due diligence.

 If the seller refuses an inspection you should take this as a sign of potential problems and walk away or plan $ accordingly (if you are getting a good buy on the property and you really like it, then paying for these upgrades out of your own pocket would be worth it).